 If these steps are not followed, the employee is entitled to back pay through the end of the H-1B petition validity date, even if the worker no longer is employed by that employer and may in fact have found a new employer.

-If you or your employer have any questions about the H-1B process or its obligations, please contact one of the St. Louis immigration attorneys at Paule, Camazine & Blumenthal, P.C.
+If you or your employer have any questions about the H-1B process or its obligations, please contact one of the St. Louis, and Clayton, MO immigration attorneys at Paule, Camazine & Blumenthal, P.C.